christoff-buerger/racr/examples/examples-overview.md

   * Reference attributes: Graph analyses (like a name analyses to lookup the incoming and outgoing transitions of states)
   * Circular attributes: Transitive closure analyses (like state reachability)

-## _SLE 2015_: RAG-controlled rewriting motivation and overview submitted to the _8th ACM SIGPLAN International Conference on Software Language Engineering_
+## _SLE 2015_: RAG-controlled rewriting motivation and overview

 **Difficult level:** RAG-controlled rewriting novice, _RACR_ novice **New features:** Rewrites
 **Size:** Small
-**Scheme library:** No, ordinary _Scheme_ top-level program
+**Scheme library:** No, ordinary _Scheme_ top-level program **Peer-reviewed:** Published at the _8th ACM SIGPLAN International Conference on Software Language Engineering_

 This example summarises and motivates the essential features of _RACR_ by implementing a simple nested programming language, enriched with type coercion, superfluous cast optimisation and type refactoring.
 The example gives an overview of the basic concepts of RAG-controlled rewriting:
   * How reference attributes extend _abstract syntax trees_ to _abstract syntax graphs_